Learn About LIHEAP in Alaska

 To be eligible for the LIHEAP program, your family must be considered low income.
 You cannot exceed income limits that are determined by the state, but based upon the federal poverty line.
 Limits are reassessed annually and a household cannot exceed 150 percent of the federal poverty income guideline in order to qualify for benefits.

 Before you can participate in the low income home energy assistance program, you must have already paid a certain amount of out of pocket costs towards your heating and energy bills.
 As stated previously, you may only apply for benefits once per season.
 In Alaska, a season takes place between November 1st and April 30th.
-To learn more about basic eligibility requirements, click here to download our free LIHEAP guide.

 How to Apply for LIHEAP in Alaska